lea927/internal-wallet-api/README.md

 ## Usage
 ### Signing in
 Upon starting the server, you'll be redirected to the login page to sign into the system.
+You can use any of the predefined usernames from `user1` to `user10`.
+The password for all these accounts is `P@ssw0rd`.

 ### Transactions
 Upon logging in, the dashboard presents you with "Send Money" and "Withdraw Money" buttons, allowing you to initiate for each entity.
 ### Latest Stock Prices